 Despite what Facebook experts tell you.

 If you have read about the algorithm in my earlier posts then you already understand some of the challenges involved in getting your content shown to a wider audience.
-So even if you have done everything I recommended to give your organic posts the best start, to reach further you need to put some advertising dollars behind your best posts to get them further.
-I think everyone now accepts that you have to pay to play, at least to a certain extent.

 Well yeah, and no.